acl2026-srw/acl2026-srw.github.io/index.md

 June 6, 2025: Filling this [form](https://cryptpad.fr/form/#/2/form/view/IrfF8hdarp0UwDMlrIApSUjPIo5XoyzsBLRHIPkhMIU/) for obtaining a VISA in advance, more [info](https://2025.aclweb.org/visa/) here.

 May 24, 2025: [Grant Application Guideline](https://acl2025-srw.github.io/travel_grant) has been updated -->

+Dec 23, 2025: Call for Papers is out!

 Dec 11, 2025: SRW website is launched.